hidro-iri/Borinot/operation/1_environment_setup.md

   - pose of Borinot when creating the "solid" (top view )
     - Put the drone on top of a table for all the cameras to detect it
   - the name convention `borinot_fur_ot`
-  - origin and offset of the "imu center" (check error per markers + untrack markers)
+  - origin and offset of the "imu center" (check error per markers + untrack markers) --> See [Helper](#helper-optitrack-imu-center-reference-frame) below.
     - origin : internal marker at the rear left (TODO: add image of markers and origin marker)
       - x : 62.9
       - y : 29.0